strawberry-development/generative-art-cellular-patterns/README.md

 - Awful design made by me (will be fix)
 - Changing background randomize everything

+- Currently working on seed and split the record w/ starting

 ## Setup

 Work by launching `index.html`